allcloudadvertising/NearBee-iOS-SDK/README.md

 __MY_DEVELOPER_TOKEN__

+The app should provide the organization while initializing the SDK.
+Get it from [AllCloud Advertising Dashboard Account Page](https://digital.allcloudadvertising.com/account.
 The app should provide the developer token while initializing the SDK.
-Get it from [Beaconstac Dashboard Account Page](https://dashboard.beaconstac.com/#/account).
+Get it from your AllCloud Support.

 __MY_ORGANIZATION__

 The app should provide the organization while initializing the SDK.
-Get it from [Beaconstac Dashboard Account Page](https://dashboard.beaconstac.com/#/account).
+Get it from [AllCloud Advertising Dashboard Account Page](https://digital.allcloudadvertising.com/account.

 __Monitoring Regions__